-Shriprasad V. Bankar, Sudarshan Jalan, Rohit Chavan, Onkar Jadhav, Rohan Jagtap, Akash Deshmukh,
+Shriprasad V. Bankar, Sudarshan Jalan, Rohit Chavan, Onkar Jadhav, Akash Deshmukh, Rohan Jagtap

-Date of Submission: 15-04-2 024

-Date of Acceptance: 25-04-2024
+Date of Submission: 13-04-2024 Date of Acceptance: 26-04-2024

 ABSTRACT: This research paper investigates the innovative incorporation of commercial paper waste excess sludge into engineered concrete to improve workability and compressive strength.
 Traditional construction methods often rely on nonrenewable resources and produce significant carbon emissions.
 By integrating marine mud, a common waste material, into the concrete mix, the environmental footprint of concrete production can be reduced while managing and even improving the properties of the resulting rock.
 The cement of the M25 mixture is based on solid mud and ranges from 0% (except Hypo mud), 10%, 11%, 12%, 13% and 14% by weight.
 The durability of composites and concrete will be designed, tested and compared.
 Measurements to evaluate materials such as compressive strength will take up to 28 days.
-The engineering studies include experimental reinforced concrete studies on and recommendations to partially replace cement with 10%, 11%, 12%, 13% and 14% marine soil.
+The engineering studies include experimental studies on reinforced concrete and recommendations to partially replace cement with 10%, 11%, 12%, 13% and 14% marine soil.
 To summarize all these points, the aim of this study is to understand the behavior of rocks and add the difference between mud waves in rocks using evaluation methods such as compressive strength and planning cost less than normal concrete...